Best Holiday Deals on Home and Kitchen Products

 The 12-piece Cuisinart Green Gourmet nonstick set aces all our key cooking tests.
 Pancakes brown evenly in the frying pan, and eggs slide out one after another without sticking.
 We were able to easily maintain sauce at a low simmer, and the 6-quart Dutch oven quickly brought water to a near-boil.
 This top-scoring set is made of anodized aluminum, a process that hardens the surface.
 One of the pieces is a steamer insert.

 This set originally sold for more than $500 but typically retails for closer to $260 and rarely dips lower.
+Make sure you clip the on-page coupon to get the full savings.

 CR’s test results: Cuisinart Green Gourmet Hard Anodized GG-12 cookware set